grafana/grafana/docs/sources/panels-visualizations/visualizations/gauge/index.md

 # Gauge

-Gauges are single-value visualizations that can repeat a gauge for every series, column or row.
+Gauges are single-value visualizations that allow you to show where a value falls within a defined range.
+You can use the visualization to display one or more gauges, each corresponding to a different series, column, or row, with the values bound by mininum, maximum, even intermediate thresholds.

 {{< figure src="/static/img/docs/v66/gauge_panel_cover.png" max-width="1025px" alt="A gauge visualization">}}

-Gauges allow you to show where a value falls within a defined range.

-You can use the gauge visualization to display one or multiple gauges, each corresponding to a different series, column, or row, with the values bound by thresholds (minimum and maximum limits or even intermediate thresholds).

 You can use gauges if you need to track: